 The Route: there are three ways to the top but this is the route up the Valle Grana from Caraglio through Pradlèves and onwards, the route used by the Giro d’Italia in the past.
 On a map, or with road signs, it is the SP23, SP112 and the SP333.
 From Pradlèves it is 22.4km long at an average of 7.5% but there are long sections at over 10%.

-The Feel: turn back for a moment and the plains of the Pianura Padana stretch out like a rumpled blanket with buildings and vegetation the only breaks on the horizon.
-Then look forward again and you see the mountains dominate the view ahead.
+The Feel: look back for a moment and the plains of the Pianura Padana stretch out like a rumpled blanket with buildings and vegetation the only breaks on the horizon.
+Then look forward again and you have to tilt your head up to see the mountains dominating the horizon ahead.
 If some climbs start in the mountains, this road sees the rider approach from the flat plains.
 It’s a perfect start: gentle, warm and lazy as you pass kiwi orchards and signs for farms selling cheese.
 The Slow Food movement was born down the road and everything feels languid.

 Slowly the valley closes in and after the village Pradlèves – “city of cheese” boasts a sign – you climb up a river gorge, the road taking the route cut by the white water.

-There are signs for cyclists, literally as they indicate what’s ahead.
+There are signs for cyclists to indicate what the next kilometre will bring.
 It’s round the Gino Bartali hairpin that the road rears up and the surface deteriorates.
 The 13.77% slope – such precision from the sign – is steep enough but the crumbling road surface forces you pick your way, making it harder still.